 His dogged disinclination to let go of the past cannot account for everything he’s done, and wasn’t I just recalling, with some sorrow at its apparent loss, his intense emotionality?
 That inability to let go could only send him on this hopeless eternal quest when combined with a profound and dedicated love — a love I underestimated, both in Japan and certainly here and now.
 Here, at least, because I wouldn’t allow myself to look at it squarely, because I didn’t — and don’t — want to face the related question, Do I still love him?
 In part because that question and its answer will make his offer all the more complicated to deal with in its turn.

 “I’m sorry.”
 The words that eventually emerge from my open mouth seem ridiculously, agonizingly inadequate.
 Are they better than saying nothing at all?
 I don’t know.
 “I’m sorry it’s been so painful for you.
 I wanted to save you from…” Helplessly I pause.
 At the time I didn’t know what I wanted to save him from; plain death was the worst I could imagine.
-If I’d even dreamed of this possibility, this fate worse than death, of course I would have tried with all my power to guard him from it… but none of us had any idea. “…everything.”
+If I’d even dreamed of this possibility, of course I would have tried with all my power to guard him from it… but none of us had any idea. “…everything.”
 It’s true enough, if still ridiculously inadequate.

 Though he accepts my statement with a nod, there’s a faintly afflicted expression on his face indicating he knows perfectly well, as I do, that we’ve slipped from the main point.
 “This wasn’t something you could save me from,” he says, lifting a ghostly pale hand.
 “Even if we’d known more about vampires at the time — or anything about vampires — there wasn’t a lot we could have done.”